DCAA APPROVED ACCOUNTING SYSTEM PROJECTS

 Make recommended changes (Employee, Vendors, CoA, etc.) to QuickBooks™ (QB) general ledger.
 Trace and note “Other Item” incorrectly used setup.
+Suggest changes toward a DCAA compliant Accounting System.
 Make recommended changes to QB general ledger Chart of Accounts (especially unallowables) and two vendor bills (to make them traceable).
 Write out (two options) step-by-step instructions to download data from the bank.
 Illustrate set up of Customer, Job, Vendor with a default (debit) account.
 Explain reason for direct versus indirect unallowable accounts and (accrual) importance of Equity versus Expense (Loan to Company versus Investment in Company versus Payroll).
-Tailor drafts (from Mahnke Consulting templates) of the Policies, Procedures, and related Forms of most use initially.
+Tailor drafts (from Mahnke Consulting templates) of the Policies, Procedures, and related Forms of most use.
+Explain how procedures and supporting forms easily enrich a regulatory and DCAA compliant Accounting System.
 Write an email that includes step-by-step instructions for Actual versus Budget Reports from QB.